sandeep-tukaram/algods/DesignAlgoDS.md

 After all we've covered, it really boils down to just two key things.
 Every algorithm - from the simplest to the most complex - is just playing with these two parts:

 1. Data Storage

    Hey, this is just about where we put our stuff!
 Think about:
    - Where do we keep our values?
    - How do we organize everything?
    - How do we find what we need when we need it?

 2. Instructions

    This is the "what do we actually do?" part:
    - What steps do we take?
    - How do we work with our stored data?
    - What order do we do things in?

-Here's the cool thing: once you start seeing algorithms this way, a lot of things get clearer.
+Once we start seeing algorithms this way, a lot of things get clearer.
 Working on a tough problem?
 Break it down into these two parts.
 Ask yourself:
 - How am I storing my data?
 Could I organize it better?
 - What am I doing with that data?
 Could these steps be more efficient?